Kepura/Arduino-Robot/README.md

 ## 1.4 Article 4 : constitution of the jury
   The jury is sovereign in its decisions.
+(Constitution see appendix)<br>
-(Constitution see appendix) It may include representatives of the establishment, representatives of the industry, representatives academics, and competition partners.
+  It may include representatives of the establishment, representatives of the industry, representatives academics, and competition partners.

 ## 1.5 Article 5 : The Challenges

-  📢 Run Challenge (the fastest robot)
+  📢 Run Challenge (the fastest robot)<br>
-  📢 The winning robot will be determined by time.
+  📢 The winning robot will be determined by time.<br>
-  📢 Technical (the best achieved technical solution)
+  📢 Technical (the best achieved technical solution)<br>

   The winning robot will be chosen by the jury based on the quality of the work even if it does not does not work.

 ## 1.6 Article 6 : educational approach
   It is essential that the robot is entirely designed by the students even if the chosen solutions do not are not very functional.
-The design of a system is a privileged moment of discovery and of knowledge appropriation.
+The design of a system is a privileged moment   of discovery and of knowledge appropriation.<br>
   The competition is only there to showcase the work of the students.

 ## 1.7 Article 7 : Design follow-up.
   A technical file will be created throughout the course of the project.
 It will include all written traces of progress as well as computer files.
 The cost of the Robot will be   monitored rigorous from the team and will be presented to the jury.

 ## 1.8 Article 8 : The regulations
   The organization reserves the right to modify the regulations at any time according to the requirements of the good progress of educational progress and the competition.

 ## 1.9 Article 9 : The competition
   The meeting will take place at the Lycée de la Mer at the end of the school year.